venkatsai2004/Supply-Chain-Analytics-with-SQL-and-Power-bi/README.md

-# Supply Chain Analysis - Capstone Project
+# Supply Chain Analysis with SQL and Power bi

 The supply chain dataset comprises 24 columns and 100+ rows, containing information on various aspects of the supply chain, including product details, pricing, availability, sales, manufacturing, shipping, and costs.
 It is